c3g/GenPipes_Docs/docs/source/get-started/using_gp.rst

 ::

-  genpipes chipseq -c $MUGQIC_PIPELINES_HOME/pipelines/chipseq/chiseq.base.ini $MUGQIC_PIPELINES_HOME/pipelines/common_ini/abacus.ini -r readsets.HiC010.tsv -s 1-15 -j pbs -g chipseq_cmd.sh
+  genpipes chipseq -c $MUGQIC_PIPELINES_HOME/pipelines/chipseq/chiseq.base.ini $MUGQIC_PIPELINES_HOME/pipelines/common_ini/abacus.ini -r readset.chipseq.txt -s 1-15 -j pbs -g chipseq_cmd.sh

 The above command generates a list of instructions that need to be executed to run the ChIP sequencing pipeline.
 These instructions are stored in the file: